 \subsection{Reverse filtrations, martingales and maximal inequalities}

 An alternate approach is to apply maximal inequalities to the sample mean itself, namely to the process $R_t = (1/t)\sum_{i=1}^t X_i$.
-This approach is relatively underexplored but turns out to be well suited to our goals.
+This approach is relatively underexplored but turns out to be well-suited to our goals.
 Unlike $(S_t)$, the process $(R_t)$ is a \textit{reverse} martingale.
-To elaborate, a reverse filtration is a \textit{nonincreasing} sequence of $\sigma$-algebras $(\calF_t)_{t=1}^\infty$ contained in $\calF$, meaning that
+To elaborate, a reverse filtration is a \textit{nonincreasing} sequence of $\sigma$-algebras $(\calF_t)_{t=1}^\infty$ contained in $\calF$:

 A $\bbP$-integrable process $(R_t)_{t=1}^\infty$ is then said to be a reverse martingale with respect to $(\calF_t)_{t=1}^\infty$ if for all $ t \geq 1$, $R_t$ is $\calF_t$-measurable and

 Reverse submartingales and supermartingales are defined analogously, with the above equality respectively replaced by $\geq$ and $\leq$.
 The sample average $R_t = ( 1 /t )\sum_{i=1}^t X_i$ defines a reverse martingale with respect to its canonical reverse filtration $\big(\sigma(R_{t}, R_{t+1}, \dots)\big)_{t=1}^\infty$. $(R_t)$ is also a reverse martingale with respect to a richer filtration known as the {\em symmetric} or {\em exchangeable filtration} \citep{pollard2002, durrett2019}. \begin{definition}[Exchangeable Filtration] Given a sequence of random variables $(X_t)_{t=1}^\infty$, the exchangeable filtration is the reverse filtration $(\calE_t)_{t=1}^\infty$, where $\calE_t$ denotes the $\sigma$-algebra generated by all real-valued Borel-measurable functions of $X_1, X_2, \dots$ which are permutation-symmetric in their first $t$ arguments. \end{definition} Informally, one may think of $\calE_t$ as $\sigma(P_t,X_{t+1},X_{t+2},\dots)$ or $\sigma(P_t,P_{t+1},P_{t+2},\dots)$, where $P_t = (1/t) \sum_{i=1}^t \delta_{X_i}$ is the empirical measure---while we do not formally define such $\sigma$-algebras, we present them here because we have found this intuition to be useful.
 Forward filtrations are reflective of the worlds that humans inhabit, in which information increases with time, but the exchangeable filtration can be an odd object to initially gain intuition about, so we provide another informal analogy for the unfamiliar reader.
 One can imagine $\calE_t$ to be the information accessible to an ``amnesic oracle'', who at any time $t$ knows the entire future, but is confused about the ordering of events in the past.
 The amnesia causes the oracle to know less and less as time passes, because events in the initially clear future occur, and get transformed to a muddled~past.